-While the original church was founded in 1640 on Castelo Hill, this construction was started in 1700 and finished in 1737.
+While the original Black Brotherhoods were founded in 1640 within Saint Sebastian Church on Castelo Hill, they were eventually evicted and given a plot of land to construct their own church.
+The construction of this church was started in 1700 and finished in 1737--built entirely of Black community resources, as the church authorities had allotted the land but no budget or funding for its construction.
 This church received the Portuguese Crown in 1808, housed the Rio de Janeiro city council from 1812-1825 and was the site of the first political protest in Brazil in 1822, all in addition to being the center of African and Afro-Brazilian religious, social and political life.

 Several important Black Brazilians are connected to this church, including Mestre Valentim, Padre José Maurício Nunes Garcia and, though the Catholic authorities deny it, the people confirm that Saint Anastasia is also buried there.